 The steps to follow to validate PCI compliance, and the complexity of complying, will depend upon the cardholder data environment (CDE).
 The scope of PCI pertains to any system that either, "processes," "transmits," or "stores" cardholder data.
-This could be inhouse systems or systems outsourced to a service provider.
+This could be in-house systems or systems outsourced to a service provider.
 Therefore, it is necessary to perform a complete inventory of where and how merchant cards are accepted for payment.

-The State's merchant card provider (STMS) has assigned each participant a "chain-chain number."
-Under the chain-chain, there could be a single or multiple "merchant IDs" (MIDs).
-There is generally a unique MID for each business unit or location.
-The participant's chain-chain number and associated MIDs can be viewed through STMS's reporting tool (ClientLine).
+The State's merchant card provider (STMS) has assigned each participant (considered a legal entity) a "primary" merchant ID (MID), sometimes referred to as a "head chain MID" or a "chain-chain number."
+Under the primary MID, there is at least one "outlet MID."
+There could be multiple outlet MIDs, one assigned to each business unit, location, or payment channel.
+The participant's primary MID and associated outlet MIDs can be viewed through STMS's reporting tool (ClientLine).
+A participant's PCI compliance attestation is done at the primary MID level.

 In the case of an outsourced arrangement with a service provider, the provider is considered part of the CDE.
-The owner of the merchant number is considered the merchant of record (MOR), which in most cases is the participant.
+The owner of the primary MID and associated outlet MIDs is considered the merchant of record (MOR), which in most cases is the participant.